mistraltechnologies/smog/README.md

 method before passing it to the other method.

 ### Simplifying Writing Matcher Classes
-An IntelliJ plugin called Smogen is available to generate matcher classes like this one directly from the target class.
+An IntelliJ plugin called [Smogen](https://github.com/mistraltechnologies/smogen) is available from the [IntelliJ Plugin Repository](https://plugins.jetbrains.com/plugin/7469) to generate matcher classes like this one directly from the target class.

+### Dynamically Generated Matcher Classes
+Rather than writing the implementation for matchers by hand (or generating them using the IntelliJ plugin) you can now write just an interface only and have the implementation generated at runtime.
+This saves a lot of boiler-plate code in your project.
+The IntelliJ plugin can still be used to quickly generate these interfaces.
+Visit the project home of the extension library [Smog-Javassist](https://github.com/mistraltechnologies/smog-javassist) for details of how to configure this.

 ##FAQs